 The ACP is designed to fit different access control models such as access control lists, role or attribute based access control.

-The <accessControlPolicy> resource is comprised of privileges and selfPrivileges attributes which represent a set of access control rules defining which entities (defined as accessControlOriginators) have the privilege to perform certain operations (defined as accessControlOperations) within specified contexts (defined as accessControlContexts) and are used by the CSEs in making Access Decision to all or specific parts (i.e. child resources or attributes) of the targeted resource (defined as accessControlObjectDetails and accessControlAttributes).
+The <accessControlPolicy> resource is comprised of privileges and selfPrivileges attributes which represent a set of access control rules defining which entities (defined as accessControlOriginators) have the privilege to perform certain operations (defined as accessControlOperations) within specified contexts (defined as accessControlContexts) and are used by the CSEs in making Access Decision to all or specific parts (i.e. child resources or attributes) of the targeted resource or the targeted resource itself (defined as accessControlObjectDetails and accessControlAttributes).

 In a privilege, each access control rule defines which AE/CSE is allowed for which operation.
 So for sets of access control rules an operation is permitted if it is permitted by one or more access control rules in the set.